 Hooft wondered what returning, secondary seismic waves might add to the picture.

 Along with revisiting earlier data, Hooft added a new location for an explosion by piggybacking with another group doing seismic studies near the volcano.
-Her part was done with a USGS Venture Capital Grant and funding from the National Science Foundation (EAR-207670 and EAR-207671).
+Her part was done with a USGS Venture Capital Grant and funding from the National Science Foundation.

 After adding the new data with the old, Hooft had a much clearer picture, creating the opportunity to produce the 3D view.